Alvearie/hri-mgmt-api/README.md

 ### API Definition
 The API that this repo implements is defined in [Alvearie/hri-api-spec](https://github.com/Alvearie/hri-api-spec) using OpenAPI 3.0.
 There are automated Dredd tests to make sure the implemented API meets the spec.
 If there are changes to the API, make them to the specification repo using a branch with the same name.
 Then the Dredd tests will run against the modified API specification.

+In addition to the API spec, an `/alive` endpoint was added to support Kubernetes readiness and liveness probes.
+This endpoint returns `yes` with a 200 response code when the Echo web server is up and running.

 ### Authentication & Authorization
 All endpoints (except the health check) require an OAuth 2.0 JWT bearer access token per [RFC8693](https://tools.ietf.org/html/rfc8693) in the `Authorization` header field.
 The Tenant and Stream endpoints require IAM tokens, but the Batch endpoints require a token with HRI and Tenant scopes for authorization.
 The Batch token issuer is configurable via a bound parameter, and must be OIDC compliant because the code dynamically uses the OIDC defined well know endpoints to validate tokens.
 Integration and testing have already been completed with [App ID](https://cloud.ibm.com/docs/appid), the standard IBM Cloud solution.